nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+1. Download the latest `finbook.jar` from [here]().

-1. Copy the file to the folder you want to use as the home folder for your FinBook.
+1. Copy the file to the folder you want to use as the home folder for your financial book.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>